swcarpentry/python-testing/03-exceptions.md

 ~~~

 Once an exception is raised, it will be passed upward in the program scope.
-An exception be used to trigger additional error messages or an alternative
+An exception can be used to trigger additional error messages or an alternative
-behavior. rather than immediately halting code
+behavior.
+Rather than immediately halting code
 execution, the exception can be 'caught' upstream with a try-except block.
-When wrapped in a try-except block, the exception can be intercepted before it reaches
-global scope and halts execution.
+When wrapped in a try-except block, the exception can be intercepted before it reaches global scope and halts execution.

-To add information or replace the message before it is passed upstream, the try-catch
-block can be used to catch-and-reraise the exception:
+To add information or replace the message before it is passed upstream, the try-catch block can be used to catch-and-reraise the exception:

 ~~~ {.python}
 def mean(num_list):